Discover the approach of functional medicine to Acne to solve it for good.

 There’s a belief that junk food and high sugar diets cause acne, possibly because teenagers, the biggest acne sufferers, tend to have a poor diet.
 While a high carbohydrate diet can cause an increase in the conversion of testosterone to the more potent form (DHT) which contributes to acne (11), healthy eaters also get acne, showing that diet plays a smaller role in acne than often thought.

 Diet can be a cause of acne (12), although more commonly, it’s a contributing factor more than a sole cause.

 This small group of people are likely sensitive to changes in insulin-like growth factor-1 (IGF-1) which can be in high glycemic index (high sugar) diets, or diets containing dairy products that contain IGF-1.

 Receptors for IGF-1 are present in the sebaceous gland in the skin that’s responsible for producing sebum.
 When IGF-1 binds to these receptors, it stimulates sebum production.

 Many patients who come to our clinic have previously tried a low glycaemic index diet, and removed dairy from their diet, hoping this will cure their acne.

 It can certainly be a contributing factor, though rarely are these factors the sole cause, which is why most people trying this approach fail.

 The other diet-related factor that can play a role in acne is food sensitivities.
-This is where the body creates an immune-mediated response to a food (or foods), however sensitivities tend to simply make acne worse, rather than cause it (13).
+That is where the body creates an immune-mediated response to a food (or foods); however, sensitivities tend to simply make acne worse, rather than cause it (13).